vansin/vansin/README.md

 wechat: van-sin

-Contributor to MMRotate and OpenMMLab Playground
+Contributor to MMRotate and OpenMMLab PlayGround